-ARTA's preferred tenderer is a consortium led by French electronics company Thales, in partnership with the Bank of New Zealand and Transfield Services.
-Thales is active in the international defence, aerospace, information technology and transportation sectors, and has delivered multi-modal ticketing systems in over 100 cites, including Paris, Oslo, Toronto, Bangkok and Hong Kong.
+ARTA's preferred tenderer for AIFS is a consortium led by French electronics company Thales, in partnership with the Bank of New Zealand and Transfield Services.
+Thales is active in the international defence, aerospace, information technology and transportation sectors, and has delivered multi-modal ticketing systems in over 100 cities, including Paris, Oslo, Toronto, Bangkok and Hong Kong.

 The expected value of the contract is unknown, although the initial capital cost estimate was \$80M, subject to 60% NZTA funding, with annual operating costs of around \$6.5M.
-NZTA has provided ARTA with indicative funding information for the purposes of commercial negotiations, which have begun but are expected to take some further months.
-The level of indicative funding has not been publicised, and provisional funding approval would not be considered by NZTA until September 2009 at the earliest.
+NZTA has provided ARTA with indicative funding information for the purposes of commercial negotiations, which are currently in progress and are expected to take some further months.
+The level of indicative funding has not been publicised, and provisional funding approval would not be considered by NZTA until negotiations have progressed further.

-The remaining two tenderers for AIFS were consortia led respectively by Snapper Services Ltd and by Downer EDI.
+The remaining two tenderers for AIFS were consortia led respectively by Snapper Services Ltd, and by Downer EDI.

-It is important to note that although this welcome and important stage has been reached and progress is being made, no detailed information has been released as commercial negotiation is still in process.
+It is important to note that although this welcome and important stage has been reached, it is still a relatively early one and no detailed information has been released as sensitive commercial negotiation is still in process.